RECORD CLUB

 Do you remember the first record you ever bought?
 Have a favourite album?
 Believe that music sounds better on vinyl?
 Well so do we!

-If you enjoy sharing and talking about the music that means the most to you with other music fans, why not come along to one of our listening clubs.
-Each month we choose and listen to a classic album (played in full, on vinyl), before discussing the record together.
+If you enjoy sharing and talking about the music that means the most to you with other music fans, why not come along to one of our events.
+Our record listening clubs are based in a number of libraries and community venues across Norfolk.
+The sessions are a friendly and inclusive opportunity for people to meet and listen to a classic album on vinyl before discussing the record together.

-Meetings are facilitated by a member of our team, and after a short introduction we’ll drop the needle onto track one and savor the first side of the record.
-At the end of side one we can take a few minutes to share any initial reactions before turning the record over.
-When the album finishes, we’ll encourage people to grab a tea or a coffee before we reconvene to discuss the merits of the album whilst having a listen to any other relevant songs along the way.
+Most meetings take place once a month and sessions are facilitated by a member of our team.
+Some contextualizing notes about the album are provided at the start of the session and, after a short introduction we’ll drop the needle onto track one and savor the first side of the record.
+At the end of side one we take a few minutes to share any initial reactions before turning the record over.
+When the album finishes, we encourage people to grab a tea or a coffee before we discuss the album together whilst having a listen to any other relevant songs along the way.

 UPCOMING SESSIONS